-The 2012 Honda Civic Hybrid ranks 24 out of 43 Affordable Small Cars.
-This ranking is based on our analysis of 13 published reviews and test drives of the Honda Civic Hybrid, and our analysis of reliability and safety data.
+The 2015 Honda Civic Hybrid ranks 20 out of 27 Affordable Compact Cars.
+This ranking is based on our analysis of published reviews and test drives of the Honda Civic Hybrid, as well as reliability and safety data.

 Other Cars to Consider

 The Toyota Prius c is a hatchback that has more cargo space than the Civic Hybrid.
 It also costs less than the Civic Hybrid and gets better fuel economy.

 With its available diesel engine, the Volkswagen Jetta gets very good fuel economy for the class, and reviewers say there is ample engine power.
 The Jetta has quite a bit more trunk space than the Civic Hybrid, and it has a spacious back seat, according to test drivers.